rgrove/textual-sulaco/README.md

 * Tweak highlight message color.

 * Change style/color of /whois messages.

-* Add compatibility for scrollback buffer introduced in beta versions.

 * Make changes to inline images.
 Should have a more uniform alignment pattern.